4 General principles [intro]

 Such requirements have the following meaning:

-• If a program contains no violations of the rules in [lex] through [thread] and [depr], a conforming implementation shall, within its resource limits as described in [implimits], accept and correctly execute3 that program.
+• If a program contains no violations of the rules in [lex] through [exec] as well as those specified in [depr], a conforming implementation shall accept and correctly execute3 that program, except when the implementation's limitations (see below) are exceeded.

 • If a program contains a violation of a rule for which no diagnostic is required, this document places no requirement on implementations with respect to that program.